DylonTan/web-controlled-robot-arm/README.md

 ## Web Controlled Robot Arm

-A robot arm controlled with an Arduino Uno over the web via WebSocket
+A program to control an Arduino robot arm over the web via WebSocket